-With Spring Training getting started, it seems a good time to remind fathers, sons, wives and daughters about Kevin Guilfoile’s splendid memoir about his Dad, Roberto Clemente, and a mysterious bat.
+With Opening Day right around the corner, it seems a good time to remind fathers, sons, wives and daughters about Kevin Guilfoile’s splendid memoir about his Dad, Roberto Clemente, and a mysterious bat.
 A Drive into the Gap, from Field Notes Books is a short, delightful, touching story that deserves a place on any ball fan’s shelf.
 Check out an excerpt and a short film, and then pick up a copy or two.

 Entries Tagged as 'Field Notes Brand Books'